- Dates & Prices

 To participate in and enjoy the Wilderness Dogsled Adventure, you should have a good level of fitness and be used to and enjoy the outdoors.
 Bear in mind if choosing a tour with winter camping itinerary that this will further increase the level of challenge.
 Group sizes are very small, with max. just 4 persons + guide, ensuring a personal and unique husky adventure in the Swedish wilderness.
 As a guest on this experience, you also gain insight into life in a remote Swedish village community - the food you will be eating on your tour will have been prepared by your guide's wife in the farmhouse kitchen!
 Your guide for the tour is a Swedish dogsled racing champion and will be happy to regale you with stories of the challenges and excitement of sled racing in the evenings!

 As group size is very small, in addition to the scheduled tours, Wilderness Dogsled Adventure is also an ideal option for small groups of friends wishing to arrange a private tour on custom dates - for example, this tour would be an ideal choice as a dogsled charity challenge expedition.

-You will prepare your sleds and teams and head off into the wilderness, crossing the river Kirjesån into the Kirjesålandet Nature Reserve, part of the larger 5500 square metre Vindelfjällen reserve.
+After breakfast, you will then head off into the wilderness, crossing the river Kirjesån into the Kirjesålandet Nature Reserve, part of the larger 5500 square metre Vindelfjällen reserve.
 You will normally plan to camp this night in the area of the Väretsfjället mountain.
 Everyone assists with pitching camp and taking care of the dogs before dinner.